If your New Year’s resolve to conquer debt, now is the time to prepare by collecting your financial tools for Jan 1.

 Do you need overdraft protection?

-We did this if one of us passes away that the bank accounts wouldn’t be frozen.
+We did this if one of us passed away so the bank accounts wouldn’t be frozen.

-During that time we didn’t move enough money to our chequing account for our bills and found out there was no overdraft.
+During that time, we didn’t move enough money to our chequing account for our bills and found no overdraft.

 When we added our names to each other’s bank account the overdraft was not discussed.